Nolan Gorman Player Props: Cardinals vs. Rockies

 - The pitching staff for the Rockies has a collective 7.3 K/9, the worst in MLB.

-- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.52).
+- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.51).

-- The Rockies give up the fifth-most home runs in baseball (153 total, 1.4 per game).
+- Rockies pitchers combine to give up the fourth-most home runs in baseball (156 total, 1.4 per game).

-- Flexen (0-5) takes the mound for the Rockies in his sixth start of the season.
-He has an 8.08 ERA in 45 2/3 innings pitched, with 33 strikeouts.
+- Blach (1-0) gets the starting nod for the Rockies, his third of the season.

-- In his last time out on Sunday, the righty threw 3 2/3 innings against the Oakland Athletics, giving up five earned runs while surrendering four hits.
+- The left-hander last appeared on Sunday against the Oakland Athletics, when he threw five scoreless innings while giving up three hits.

-- In 18 games this season, the 29-year-old has amassed an ERA of 8.08, with 6.5 strikeouts per nine innings.
-Opponents are hitting .332 against him.

 © 2023 Data Skrive.
 All rights reserved.